Parabolic sheaves on logarithmic schemes: structures

 We claim that the functor from $\szp{P}(T) \arr \hom(P, \div T)$ constructed above is an equivalence.
 Given a \sm functor $L\colon P \arr \div T$ we first define a \sm functor $L\gp\colon P \arr \pic T$ by the obvious formula\footnote{See Proposition \ref{prop:universal-to-pic-stack} for a more general construction.} $L\gp_{\iota_{P} a-\iota_{P} b}\eqdef L_a\otimes L_b^\vee$, and then construct a sheaf of algebras $A \eqdef \bigoplus_{u \in P\gp} L\gp_{u}$.
 We define a structure of $\cO_{T}[P]$-algebra on $A$ by sending, for each $p \in \cO[P](T)$ the element $x^{p}$ into the tautological section $\sigma^{L}_{p} \in L_{p} \simeq L\gp_{\iota_{P}p}$.
 We need to check that $A$ gives an object of $\szp{P}$ over $T$; once this is done, it is straightforward to verify that this construction gives a quasi-inverse to the functor defined above.
 In doing so the only difficulty is to show that $A$ is fppf locally isomorphic to $\cO_{T}[P\gp]$; and this is the content of the Lemma~\ref{lem:locally-trivial}.
 This concludes the proof of the Proposition. \end{proof}

 \begin{corollary} Let $(A, L)$ be \df structure on a scheme $X$, and call $(M,\rho)$ the induced log structure.
-Then $(A,L)$ is amenable if and only if there exists an fppf cover $X' \arr X$ such that the pullback of $(M,\rho)$ to $X'$ is amenable. \end{corollary}
+Then $(A,L)$ is coherent if and only if there exists a fppf cover $X' \arr X$ such that the pullback of $(M,\rho)$ to $X'$ is coherent. \end{corollary}